AndrewLuyt/week4-project/harmful_weather.md

 From the point of view of this dataset, hurricanes may be understood as a 'meta-event' that *causes* other events.

+### Why is there both `heat` and `excessive heat`?

-It is also worth noting that some similar events have different official `evtypes`, e.g. `excessive heat` and `heat`, both of which show up in the graphs above.  *We will leave this as is, having verified that they represent seperate categories in the NOAA documentation.*
+It is also worth noting that some similar events have different official `evtypes`, e.g. `excessive heat` and `heat`, both of which show up in the graphs above.
+We examined the NOAA documentation that accompanies the dataset and verified that they are indeed separate, official categories.
+*We will leave the situation as is*, assuming the NOAA has good reason to organize their data thus.

 ## Across the United States, which types of events have the greatest economic consequences?